dietrichm/admirer/README.md

 **Warning**: please be aware that - for now - the authentication information will be saved in **plain text** in a file in `~/.config/admirer`.
 This file's permissions is set to `600`, however.

+**Note 1**: after #23, API client IDs and secrets will be queried during login and stored along with other authentication secrets.

-**Note**: in future versions of Admirer, I will add an internal HTTP server to retrieve the authentication callback automatically.
+**Note 2**: in future versions of Admirer, I will add an internal HTTP server to retrieve the authentication callback automatically.

 ## Use cases